Black people: Southeastern Asia

 Ati woman, Philippines – the Negritos are an indigenous people of Southeast Asia.

-Negritos, are a collection of various, often unrelated peoples, who were once considered a single distinct population of closely related groups, but genetic studies showed that they descended from the same ancient East Eurasian meta-population which gave rise to modern East Asian peoples, and consist of several separate groups, as well as displaying genetic heterogeneity.
-They inhabit isolated parts of Southeast Asia, and are now confined primarily to Southern Thailand, the Malay Peninsula, and the Andaman Islands of India.
+Negritos, are a collection of various, often unrelated peoples, who were once considered a single distinct population of closely related groups due to superficial perceived physical similarities.
+However, genetic studies show that populations historically classified as Negrito display significant genetic heterogenity, consisting of several separate groups that descend from the same ancient East Eurasian meta-population which gave rise to modern East Asian and Oceanian peoples.
+Ethnic groups often described as Negrito mainly inhabit isolated parts of Southeast Asia, primarily in Southern Thailand, the Philippines, the Malay Peninsula, and the Andaman Islands of India.

 Negrito means "little black people" in Spanish (negrito is the Spanish diminutive of negro, i.e., "little black person"); it is what the Spaniards called the aboriginal people that they encountered in the Philippines.
 The term Negrito itself has come under criticism in countries like Malaysia, where it is now interchangeable with the more acceptable Semang, although this term actually refers to a specific group.

 They have dark skin, often curly-hair and Asiatic facial characteristics, and are stockily built.

 Negritos in the Philippines frequently face discrimination.
 Because of their traditional hunter-gatherer lifestyle, they are marginalized and live in poverty, unable to find employment.